Sam Lacey: NBA career

-Lacey was drafted in the first round (fifth overall) of the 1970 NBA draft by the Cincinnati Royals, playing over ten years for that franchise.
-In total, he played 13 seasons (1970–1983) in the National Basketball Association.
+Lacey was drafted in the first round of the 1970 NBA draft by the Cincinnati Royals, fifth overall.
+He was also drafted by the New Orleans Buccaneers in the first round of the 1970 American Basketball Association draft.
+Lacey chose the Royals, playing over ten years for that franchise.
+In total, he played 13 seasons (1970 to 1983) in the National Basketball Association.
 He started as a member of the Royals in Cincinnati.
-The team (which had moved from Rochester to Cincinnati in 1957) moved in 1972, becoming the Kansas City–Omaha Kings and then became the Kansas City Kings before the 1975-1976 season.
+The Royals had moved from Rochester to Cincinnati in 1957 and in 1972 moved again, becoming the Kansas City–Omaha Kings; and then became the Kansas City Kings before the 1975-1976 season.
 Lacey played for both Kansas City incarnations (the same franchise now being the Sacramento Kings).
 At the end of his career, he played for the New Jersey Nets and Cleveland Cavaliers.

+Lacy averaged a double-double in points and rebounds over his first six seasons.
+As a rookie, in a December 19, 1970 game against the eventual NBA champion Milwaukee Bucks, Lacey came into the game as a reserve center and had 23 points, 11 rebounds, and a number of blocked shots; including three blocked shots against the 7 ft 2 in (2.18 m) future Hall of Fame center Kareem Abdul-Jabbar.
+In an early February 1971 game against the New York Knicks Lacey had 27 points, 25 rebounds, and eight blocked shots, including three blocks against future Hall of Fame center Willis Reed.
+Although originally a reserve center as a rookie, Lacey began regularly playing over 30 minutes per game by January 1971, and had four games that season with double-doubles of over 20 points and 20 rebounds in the same game.
+That season, he averaged 32.7 minutes, 13.5 points, and 11.3 rebounds per game.

-He averaged a double-double in points and rebounds over his first six seasons.
-Lacey had the NBA's third leading rebound average in the 1974–75 season (behind only hall of famers Wes Unseld and Dave Cowens), and the second-most total rebounds (behind only hall of famer Bob McAdoo).
-Lacey's most productive NBA season came in 1973–74 when he averaged 14.2 points and 13.4 rebounds per game.
-That year, on November 25, 1973, Lacey grabbed a career best 26 rebounds, including 10 offensive rebounds, along with scoring 20 points and recording 6 assists, in a 104–99 loss to the Seattle SuperSonics.
-He was named an All-Star in 1975, and finished the season averaging 11.5 points, 14.2 rebounds, and 5.3 assists per game.
-That season, on February 5, 1975, Lacey recorded a career high 8 steals during a 90–82 win over the Portland Trail Blazers.
+Lacey's most productive NBA season arguably came in 1973–74 when he averaged 14.2 points and 13.4 rebounds per game.
+That year, on November 25, 1973, Lacey grabbed a career best 26 rebounds, including 10 offensive rebounds, along with scoring 20 points and recording six assists, in a 104–99 loss to the Seattle SuperSonics.